RDurandet/Quantitative-projects-portfolio/particle-monte-carlo/README.md

 ## Project Summary
 This project simulates a high-energy physics lifetime-measurement experiment using a Monte Carlo model of particle decays and a segmented detector array.
 Gaussian detector error is added to simulate detector mismeasurement.
-This project then reconstructs decay vertices using recorded detector hits, accounts for geometric biases, and fits an analytically-derived geometric probability density function (PDF) to recover the mean lifetime.
-Overall the analysis achieved a lifetime estimate within $0.96\sigma$ of the true input parameter, including uncertainty calculations and each step validated against independent analytical calculations.
+The pipeline then reconstructs decay vertices using recorded detector hits, accounts for geometric biases, and fits an analytically-derived geometric probability density function (PDF) to recover the mean lifetime.
+The analysis recovers the mean lifetime within $0.96\sigma$ of the true input, with uncertainties propagated explicitly and key steps cross‑checked against independent analytic calculations.

+## Environment
+- Python

 ## Motivation and problem
 **Goal**: measure the mean lifetime of an unstable particle from detector data in a realistic geometry with finite acceptance and detector smearing. <br>